Last updated on September 10th, 2021

 Whatever the country you’re traveling from, you’re likely to take a flight to Sao Paolo or Rio de Janeiro.
+Among Brazil’s busiest airports for international travelers, you’ll also find Recife and Fortaleza in the northeast.
 The flight cost can vary significantly depending on the season, and I generally check the schedules and prices on Kiwi.com to find the best bargains.

 Travelers from the EU and many countries in South America don’t need a Visa.
 Brazil has recently granted access also to citizens from the United States, Canada, Australia, and Japan without a Visa.